SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ### Voice Commands

 The Simulator Controller framework supports a sophisticated natural language interface.
-This capability is used by the race assistants Jona and Toni, thereby allowing a fully voice enabled dialog between you and these assistants, but the voice recognition can also be used to control parts of your controller hardware by [voice commands](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).
+This capability is used by the race assistants Jona and Cato, thereby allowing a fully voice enabled dialog between you and these assistants, but the voice recognition can also be used to control parts of your controller hardware by [voice commands](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).

 With the introduction of a new race assistant in Release 3.1 there are now several different *communication partners* and it is very important that the system understands, to whom you are talking.
 Therefore an activatiom command, very simular to other digital assistants like Alexa or Cortana, has been introduced.
-For the assistants Jona and Toni this is the call phrase "Hey %name%", where %name% is the configured name of the assistant.
+For the assistants Jona and Cato this is the call phrase "Hey %name%", where %name% is the configured name of the assistant.
 For example, if you say "Hi Jona" (as long as you sticked to the preconfigured name "Jona"), the Virtual Race Engineer will start to listen for your commands.
 Jona will give a short answer so you know that the activation was successful.
 Beside this activation, the dedicated listen mode will also be activated, when any of the assistants has asked you a question and is waiting for the answer.

 The listen mode of the Simulator Controller itself, which allows you to trigger [controller actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller) by voice, must be activated by an activation command as well.
 This activation command can be configured in the [voice control tab of the configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).
 When this activation command is recognized, you will hear a short chime tone as confirmation and the system is ready to activate controller actions by voice.